-The Smith Interpretative Center, built of quarried stone, highlights cacti and succulents from around the world.
+The Smith Interpretive Center, built of quarried stone, highlights cacti and succulents from around the world.

 Ayers Lake, a man-made reservoir, supplies the arboretum with irrigation water.
-The lake is home to migratory waterfowl and has been stocked with two species of endangered fish, the Gila topminnow and the desert pupfish.
-Two amadas offer views of the lake and surrounding area.
+The lake is home to migratory waterfowl and is stocked with two species of endangered fish, the Gila topminnow and the desert pupfish.

-As you walk the trails through the Arboretum, you encounter several shady spots to sit, rest and enjoy the scenery, under a grove of palm trees or in the fresh scent of the Eucalyptus Forest.
+As you walk the trails through the arboretum, you can sit, rest, and enjoy the scenery under a grove of palm trees or in the fresh scent of the eucalyptus forest.

-There are no restaurants at the Arboretum, but there are picnic tables and grills for visitors to use.
-You can bring your own food with you or purchase snack items in the gift shop.
-Alternatively, you can drive the three miles into Superior after your visit to Boyce Thompson and have a bite to eat at one of the restaurants in the small community that began as a mining town in 1875.
+There are no restaurants at the arboretum, but there are picnic tables and grills for visitors to use.
+You can bring your own food or purchase snacks at the gift shop.
+Alternatively, you can grab a bite to eat in Superior, a small community that was founded as a mining town in 1875.

-Check out The World's Smallest Museum before heading back to Phoenix.
-This quirky establishment, located on U.S. 60 in Superior, is dedicated to the artifacts of everyday life.
-Outside the 134 square foot building, you'll find sculptures made of rusted working man's tools and mining equipment.
+Be sure to check out the World's Smallest Museum before heading back to Phoenix.
+This quirky establishment, located on U.S. Route 60 in Superior, is dedicated to the artifacts of everyday life.
+Outside the 134-square-foot building, you'll find sculptures made of rusted tools and mining equipment.